AudioBible/AudioBible/README.md

     audiobible quote                                            # to output a quote

-    audiobible hear mark                                        # to hear the book of "Mark" chapter 1 audiobible hear -b mark                                     # to hear the book of "Mark" chapter 1 audiobible hear mark 4                                      # to hear the book of "Mark" chapter 4 audiobible hear -b mark -c 4                                # to hear the book of "Mark" chapter 4 audiobible hear 1_john 3                                    # to hear the book of "1 John" chapter 3 audiobible hear -b 1_john -c 3                              # to hear the book of "1 John" chapter 3
+    audiobible hear mark                                        # to hear the book of "Mark" chapter 1 audiobible hear mark all                                    # to hear all chapters from the book of "Mark" audiobible hear -b mark                                     # to hear the book of "Mark" chapter 1 audiobible hear mark 4                                      # to hear the book of "Mark" chapter 4 audiobible hear -b mark -c 4                                # to hear the book of "Mark" chapter 4 audiobible hear 1_john 3                                    # to hear the book of "1 John" chapter 3 audiobible hear -b 1_john -c 3                              # to hear the book of "1 John" chapter 3 audiobible hear -b mark -c all                              # same as hear mark all, there is a bug i can't fix where it starts to play from the last file,
+                                                                #   just double click on the first one and it will start from the beginning playing the rest

     audiobible read mark 4                                      # to read Mark 4, (use params like with hear operation)

-    audiobible show mark 4                                      # to show the book of "Mark" chapter 4 text in the terminal
+    audiobible show mark 4                                      # to show the book of "Mark" chapter 4 text in the terminal, specify params like with hear operation

     audiobible find                                             # to output the whole Bible audiobible find -b 2_john                                   # to output the whole book of "2 John"